james2doyle/ohdoylerules.com/content/snippets/bash-select-example.md

 Keywords: select, bash, command, line, cli, terminal, function, arguments */

-I recently bought to [raspberry pi computers](http://raspberrypi.org).
+I recently bought 2 [raspberry pi computers](http://raspberrypi.org).
 One is for home and one is for the office.

 Since we have dynamic IPs setup in the office, and I have the same at my house, I needed to be able to connect using the MAc address of the pi.
 I ended up writing a little script to get the IP based on the MAC Address and then ssh into the computer.
 Pretty slick.